conscienceli/IterNet/README.md

 Models will be placed at `./trained_model/` and results will be saved at `./output/`.

-Three examples are gived by jupyter notebooks.
+Three examples are given by Jupiter notebooks.

 ## Publication

-If you want to use this work, please consider to cite the following paper.
+If you want to use this work, please consider citing the following paper.

 ```
 @misc{li2019iternet,